USS Hoggatt Bay: Design and description

-One 5 in/38 caliber dual-purpose gun was mounted on the stern.
-Anti-aircraft defense was provided by eight Bofors 40 mm anti-aircraft guns in single mounts, as well as twelve Oerlikon 20 mm cannons, which were mounted around the perimeter of the deck.
-By the end of the war, Casablanca-class carriers had been modified to carry thirty 20 mm Oerlikon cannons, and the amount of Bofors 40 mm guns had been doubled to sixteen, by putting them into twin mounts.
-These modifications were in response to increasing casualties due to kamikaze attacks.
-Casablanca-class escort carriers were designed to carry 27 aircraft, but the hangar deck could accommodate more.
+She was powered by four Babcock & Wilcox Express D boilers that raised 285 psi of steam at 577 F. The steam generated by these boilers fed two Skinner Unaflow reciprocating steam engines, delivering 9000 hp to two propeller shafts.
+This allowed her to reach speeds of 19 kn, with a cruising range of 10240 nmi at 15 kn.
+For armament, one 5 in/38 caliber dual-purpose gun was mounted on the stern.
+Additional anti-aircraft defense was provided by eight Bofors 40 mm anti-aircraft guns in single mounts and twelve Oerlikon 20 mm cannons mounted around the perimeter of the deck.
+By 1945, Casablanca-class carriers had been modified to carry twenty Oerlikon cannons and sixteen Bofors guns; the doubling of the latter was accomplished by putting them into twin mounts.
+Sensors onboard consisted of a SG surface-search radar and a SK air-search radar.

+Although Casablanca-class escort carriers were intended to function with a crew of 860 and an embarked squadron of 50 to 56, the exigencies of wartime often necessitated the inflation of the crew count.
+They were designed to operate with 27 aircraft, but the hangar deck could accommodate much more during transport or training missions.
 During the Mariana and Palau Islands campaign and the Invasion of Lingayen Gulf, she carried 16 FM-2 Wildcat fighters and 12 TBM-1C Avenger torpedo bombers for a total of 28 aircraft.

 Construction

 Her construction was awarded to Kaiser Shipbuilding Company, Vancouver, Washington under a Maritime Commission (MC) contract, on 18 June 1942.
 The escort carrier was laid down on 17 August 1943 under the name Hoggatt Bay, as part of a tradition which named escort carriers after bays or sounds in Alaska.
 She was laid down as MC hull 1112, the twenty-first of a series of fifty Casablanca-class escort carriers.
 She received the classification symbol CVE-75, indicating that she was the seventy-fifth escort carrier to be commissioned into the United States Navy.
 She was launched on 4 December 1943 and sponsored by Mrs. Esther Irene Sundvik, the wife of a Victor Sundvik, a shipwright at the yard; transferred to the Navy and commissioned on the morning of 11 January 1944, with Captain William Vincent Saunders in command.